jediknight813/llama-cpp-discord-bot/README.md

 ```

 # Using Docker
+Make sure you have docker desktop installed.

 1. Clone this repository:
 ```bash
 git clone https://github.com/jediknight813/llama-cpp-discord-bot.git
 ```
-4. Set your discord bot token to the settings.py file.
+2. Set your discord bot token to the settings.py file.
 ```python
 discord_bot_token = '1234'
 ```